trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 <img class="img-fluid" src="/assets/images/blog/2022-08-12/mapillary-web-api-requests-sm.jpg" alt="Mapillary API Chrome Dev tools" title="Mapillary API Chrome Dev tools" />

-One of the first things we noticed when on the user page in the Mapillary web app, e.g. https://www.mapillary.com/app/user/trekviewhq, was that a request to get new sequences accepted a username variable (and returned a user id in the response -- needed for other endpoints).
+One of the first things we noticed when on the user page and opening the sidebar in the Mapillary web app, e.g. https://www.mapillary.com/app/user/trekviewhq, was that a request to get new sequences accepted a username variable (and returned a user id in the response -- needed for other endpoints).

 ```
 https://graph.mapillary.com/graphql?doc=query getNewSequences